iamandicip/clean-architecture-study/README.md

 ## Ports and Adapters architecture

-This type of architecture is also known as [Hexagonal Architecture](https://codesoapbox.dev/ports-adapters-aka-hexagonal-architecture-explained/)
+This type of architecture is also known as [Hexagonal Architecture](https://codesoapbox.dev/ports-adapters-aka-hexagonal-architecture-explained/).

+This study builds on top of this example [Hexagonal Architecture with Java and Spring](https://reflectoring.io/spring-hexagonal/).

 Given the fact that this is a very simple example, it is understandable to ask why make such a complicated architecture for some simple CRUD services.